MarcinOrlowski/laravel-api-response-builder/README.md

 You can use `:error_code` placeholder in the message and it will be substituted actual error code value.

+## Contributing ##

+Please report any issue spotted using [GitHub's project tracker](https://github.com/MarcinOrlowski/laravel-api-response-builder/issues).

+If you'd like to contribute to the this project, please [open new ticket](https://github.com/MarcinOrlowski/laravel-api-response-builder/issues) **before writting any code**.
+This will help us save your time in case I'd not be able to accept such changes.
+But if all is good and clear then follow common routine:

+ * fork the project
+ * create new branch
+ * do your changes
+ * send pull request

+Thanks in advance!

 ## License ##

-* Written and copyrighted by Marcin Orlowski
+* Written and copyrighted &copy;2016-2017 by Marcin Orlowski <mail (#) marcinorlowski (.) com>
 * ResponseBuilder is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ## Notes ##

 * ResponseBuilder is **not** compatible with Lumen framework, mainly due to lack of Lang class.
-If you would like to help making ResponseBuilder usable with Lumen, speak up or (betteR) send pull request!
+If you would like to help making ResponseBuilder usable with Lumen, speak up or (better) send pull request!
 * Tests will be released shortly.
 They do already exist, however ResponseBuilder was extracted from existing project and making tests work again require some work to remove dependencies.

 ## Changelog ##